AG Wende - Welcome

 31.01.2019 Symposium awarded to PhD students

-Young scientists of the UDE and the Jülich Research Centre were successful in the procurement of a symposium during Europe's largest congress of physicists.
+Young scientists of the UDE (including Nico Rothenbach and Thomas Feggeler from our group) and the Jülich Research Centre were successful in the procurement of a symposium during Europe's largest congress of physicists.
 Their interdisciplinary topic "Biogenic Spin Phenomena" was selected from all submitted proposals.
 Participants of the Spring Meeting of the German Physical Society (DPG) can visit the symposium on the 3rd of April, free of charge and without prior appointment.

 20.12.2018 Prof. Heiko Wende elected as new scientific director of CENIDE